skranz/skranz.github.com/_posts/2019-04-29-RTutor_vs_Learnr.md

 ---
 layout: post
-title: 'Why use RTutor for interactive tutorials if there is RStudio's learnr?'
+title: "Why use RTutor for interactive tutorials if there is RStudio's learnr?"
 cover:
 date:   2019-04-29 9:00:00
 categories: r